 Obtaining a student card is a simple process that takes no more than 10 minutes and can be completed by following my five simple steps;

 Visit the NUS Extra website

 Enter a place of study as ‘Open Study College’

 Select photo of yourself for the back of your card

 Your new student discount card will now be sent to your address in the post and should arrive within 7 days.

-Well, using your student discount card in a store couldn’t be easier.
-As the cashier is scanning through your products mention that you have a student discount card, the cashier will then instruct you as to the information required.
+Well, using your NUS card in a store couldn’t be easier.
+As the cashier is scanning through your products mention that you have a student discount card or NUS card, the cashier will then instruct you as to the information required.